leoancap/memcode/README.md

 ## Languages Supported

-Javascript, Typescript and Python.
+Javascript, Typescript and ReasonML

 ## Roadmap

 - [x] Add, edit and remove Challenges
-- [x] Add support for Python in production
+- [ ] Add support for spaced-repetition
-- [ ] Forgot password
-- [ ] Add support for Scheme in production
+- [ ] Add support for Scheme
 - [ ] Add support for ReasonML in production (Need a docker container with opam and bucklescript)
-- [ ] Forum for challenges

 ## Tech Stack

 - React
 - Next.js
-- Typescript
-- Mobx
-- CSS-in-JS (Emotion.js)
-- NodeJS
-- GraphQL
-- ApolloServer
-- Typeorm
-- TypeGraphQL
+- Prisma
-- Postgres
+- Postgresql